 November is National Diabetes Month!
 During this month, and all year round, organizations and non-profits work to raise money for diabetes research.
-According to the American Diabetes Association, more than 34 million Americans live with diabetes every day.
+According to the Centers for Disease Control and Prevention (CDC), more than 34 million Americans live with diabetes every day.
 Here are a handful of organizations that you can learn about and donate to during National Diabetes Month to help find a cure for this disease.

 American Diabetes Association